Leo-Corporation/LeoCorpLibrary-Web/documentation/README.md

 | ❌ | Not available |
 | ⚠ | Partially available |

+## Breaking change with version 4.4
+If you're upgrading from an older version of LeoCorpLibrary to version 4.4, you need to be aware of this change:

+To use any enumeration, you'll need to import the `LeoCorpLibrary.Enums` namespace if you are using LeoCorpLibrary or the `LeoCorpLibrary.Core.Enums` namespace if you are using LeoCorpLibrary.Core.

 ## Documentation
 ### Get Started
 - [1.
 Add the library to a project](/install-LeoCorpLibrary#1-add-the-library-to-a-project)